lfurtkevicova/gislab-my-notes/docs/general/start.rst

    :align: center
    :width: 450

-   GIS.lab Desktop, GIS.lab Web and GIS.lab Mobile form.
+   GIS.lab Desktop, GIS.lab Web and GIS.lab Mobile interface.

 Firstly, there are sections related to introduction like :ref:`Learning about the pieces <about>`, :ref:`Useful terms <terms>`